RAS-University/robotic-courses/docs/chap12_hri/interfaces-for-LfDI.md

   <iframe width="600" height="338" src="https://www.youtube.com/embed/FtjC-BXGgAE" frameborder="0" allowfullscreen></iframe>
 </p>

-><sub>The Chief Cook Robot (short version): A humanoid robot learning to cook an omelet by whipping eggs, cutting ham and grating cheese.
-YouTube video, Apr 2008.</sub>
+><sub>A small humanoid robot is taught how to cook an omelet by whipping eggs, cutting ham and grating cheese.
+Teaching is provided through kinesthetic teaching, a method whereby the teacher guides the robot arms through the steps of the movements.
+>Source: EPFL [LASA]([http://lasa.epfl.ch])) - YouTube video, Apr 2008.</sub>

 ## 1. General Motivation

-Our main motivation is to transmit skills to robots so they can perform different tasks.
-We want to teach our robots how to carry out a task.
-The most trivial solution would be to teach the robot by moving it, just as we do with a baby.
-However, unlike with a baby, this is by no means trivial with a robot.
-This is because our bodies differ from robot bodies.
-As a result, to solve this discrepancy between the human body and the robot body, we need **interfaces**.
+[Learning from demonstration]([https://ras-university.github.io/robotic-courses/docs/chap11_learning/LfDub.io/robotic-courses/docs/chap11_learning/LfD)) is a method to transmit skills to robots so they can perform different tasks.
+While it seems easy, teaching robots to do tasks we, as humans, do easily is not so trivial.
+This is because our bodies differ from robots' bodies.
+This is known as the *correspondence problem*.
+To solve this discrepancy between the human body and the robot body, we need **interfaces**.

 <p align="center">
   <img src="{{ site.baseurl }}/assets/images/Interfaces_for_HRI/TeachRobotGolf.jpg" alt="Teaching a Robot to Play Golf" width="600" height="338">